-74 See Ingram v.
-Deere, 288 S.W.3d 866, 895-96 (Tex.
+See Ingram v.
+Deere, 288 S.W.3d 886, 895-96 (Tex.
 2009), in which the Supreme Court of Texas held that while "common law required proof of all five factors to establish the existence of a partnership, . . .
-TRPA does not require direct proof of the parties" intent to form a partnership" and instead uses a "totality-of-thecircumstances test" in determining the existence of a partnership.
+TRPA does not require direct proof of the parties' intent to form a partnership" and instead uses a "totality-of-the-circumstances test" in determining the existence of a partnership.
 The Supreme Court explained:

-Whether a partnership exists must be determined by an examination of the totality of the circumstances.
-Evidence of none of the factors under the Texas Revised Partnership Act will preclude the recognition of a partnership, and even conclusive evidence of only one factor will also normally be insufficient to establish the existence of a partnership under TRPA.
-However, conclusive evidence of all five factors establishes a partnership as a matter of law.
-In this case, Deere has not provided legally sufficient evidence of any of the five TRPA factors to prove the party does not have to prove all five factors to show that a partnership has been formed, (ii) whether a partnership exists turns on the totality of the circumstances, and (iii) a partnership agreement can be oral.76 Whether or not the parties expressed an intent to form a partnership is not determinative, and the parties may still be found to have formed a partnership even if they expressly agreed otherwise if their conduct demonstrates they intended to do the things that formed a partnership.
+party does not have to prove all five factors to show that a partnership has been formed, (ii) whether a partnership exists turns on the totality of the circumstances, and (iii) a partnership agreement can be oral.
+Whether or not the parties expressed an intent to form a partnership is not determinative, and the parties may still be found to have formed a partnership even if they expressly agreed otherwise if their conduct demonstrates they intended to do the things that formed a partnership.
 Although both ETP and Enterprise were Delaware entities, the jury charge and the jury's verdict were based in Texas partnership law.

-While the outcome of the ETP case will not be determined until the appellate process is complete, there are two lessons from the case at this stage: (1) clear language in the preliminary agreements that no party is bound to complete the deal until the definitive agreements are signed is important, and certainly of evidentiary value, but not always outcome determinative, and (2) a party should not make press releases, marketing materials and other communications with third parties that a joint venture exists, and should avoid undertaking the activities of the joint venture itself, until the definitive agreements are signed unless it wishes to risk a court finding that a joint venture exists prior to signing.
+While the trial court's judgment in the ETP case has been appealed and the outcome will not be determined until the appellate process is complete, there are two lessons from the ETP case at this stage: (1) clear language in the preliminary agreements that no party is bound to complete the deal until the definitive agreements are signed is important, and certainly of evidentiary value, but not always outcome determinative, and (2) a party should not make press releases, marketing materials and other communications with third parties that a joint venture exists, and should avoid undertaking the activities of the joint venture itself, until the definitive agreements are signed unless it wishes to risk a court finding that a joint venture exists prior to signing.
 This is especially true (1) when the joint activities of the parties yield information or a thing of value that is later appropriated by one of the parties for itself, and (2) if a party wishes to "keep its options open" with regard to dealing with other potential partners while still in talks with its potential JV member.